linode/docs/docs/applications/containers/how-to-install-openvz-on-debian-9.md

 ### Configure Access From Internet To Container

-1. If you need to access a specific service on your container, from the internet, you will need to reserve a port on the host machine and route access through it.
-Issue the following command replacing any bracketed values with the appropriate information.
+1. If you need to access a specific service on your container from the internet, you will need to reserve a port on the host machine and route access through it.
+Issue the following command, replacing any bracketed values with the appropriate information:

         iptables -t nat -A PREROUTING -p tcp -d [host_ip] --dport [host_port_number] -i eth0 -j DNAT --to-destination [container_ip:container_port_number]

 2. Save your new rule.
-Skip this step if you have `iptables-persistent` installed.
+Skip this step if you have `iptables-persistent` installed:

         iptables-save > /etc/iptables.conf

 ## Where To Go From Here

 After installing OpenVZ, downloading a template, creating a container, and configuring internet access, your virtual environment will function exactly like any normal Linux environment: requiring regular updates, security configuration, etc. Most configuration can be done from the host server via OpenVZ commands.

 See the "OpenVZ Basic Operations" link in the **External Resources** section to familiarize yourself with basic administration commands.
 Additional user-created templates can also be downloaded, which are not included in the main template listing.
 You can find these by following the "OpenVZ User Contributed Templates" link.